digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 using Digipost.
-If you have any questions about the terms and conditions, we recommend that you contact Posten Bring by email at [kundeservice@digipost.no](mailto:kundeservice@digipost.no), and await Posten Bring’s response before accepting the terms and conditions and using Digipost.
+If you have any questions about the terms and conditions, we recommend that you contact Posten Bring by email at [kundeservice@digipost.no](mailto:kundeservice@digipost.no), and await Posten Bring’s response before accepting the terms and conditions for using Digipost.

 Below are the terms and conditions governing the use of Digipost (“Terms”), a